Thoracic & Cardiovascular Surgery

 Ara Vaporciyan, M.D.

-The Department of Thoracic and Cardiovascular Surgery primarily serves patients with cancers arising in the chest including lung, esophageal, and mediastinal tumors, as well as metastases to the chest from other tumor sites.
+The Thoracic and Cardiovascular Surgery department primarily serves patients with cancers arising in the chest including lung, esophageal, and mediastinal tumors, as well as metastases to the chest from other tumor sites.
 Efforts are directed at improving treatment results by utilizing minimally invasive techniques and combining surgery with chemotherapy, radiation therapy, gene therapy and novel therapeutics.

 Treatment advances in thoracic cancers including lung, esophagus and lung metastases have been slow to develop, even though these cancers are among the most common clinical problems.
 This clinical and laboratory research is vital to making progress.